-How Do Sales Tax Audits Work in California?
-So here's how the sausage is made with respect to a sales tax on it the state decides to audit you California sends you a letter that says hey you're being audited and then you will respond to that letter and that kicks off the audit process so from a practical perspective what happens is the government will usually issue an audit request for three years of information or when the case of a sales tax on through operating on a quarterly basis so they're doing it over twelve quarters, so initially from the outset of a sales tax audit you need to understand what your risk is so you ideally want to go through the twelve quarters maybe not in full at the beginning but at least have a general understanding to know where the pitfalls in are in the autumn and then depending on where your pitfalls are that's going to determine on what the plan is with the author so what happens from a procedural perspective is the auditor view and the auditor will talk the order will say we need to set a plan for the audit.
+So here's how the sausage is made with respect to a sales tax audits.
+The state decides to audit you, California sends you a letter that says "hey you're being audited" and then you will respond to that letter and that kicks off the audit process.
+So from a practical perspective what happens is the government will usually issue an audit request for three years of information or in the case of a sales tax audit, they're doing it over twelve quarters.
+So from the outset of a sales tax audit, you need to understand what your risk is.
+You ideally want to go through the twelve quarters, maybe not in full at the beginning, but at least have a general understanding to know where the pitfalls are in the audit and then depending on where your pitfalls are, that's going to determine what the plan is with the auditor.